Leenjarbouh/leapc-python-bindings/manual.md

 After installing and building the application (see README.md):

-Start the backend server: python server.py in the backend directory Start the frontend application: npm start in the frontend directory, or Start the standalone application: python main.py in the backend directory
+Start the backend server: python server.py in the backend directory Start the frontend application: npm start in the frontend directory

 On first launch, you'll need to authenticate with Spotify: